-- The scope is narrowed by relocating the topic concerning accounting for financial liabilities to FRS C-19 "Financial instruments payable". - The definition of "liability" is modified by eliminating the qualifier "virtually unavoidable" and including the term "probable". - The terminology used throughout the standard is updated to standardize the presentation with the rest of the FRS. - The amount of the provisions was discounted when the effect was important within the financial statements, it was considered important when the disbursements were expected to take place after twelve months after the date of the consolidated balance sheet.
+- Its scope was reduced by relocating the issue related to the accounting treatment of financial liabilities in FRS C-19 "Financial instruments payable". - The definition of "passive" was modified, removing the qualifier "virtually unavoidable" and including the term "probable". - The terminology used throughout the standard was updated to standardize its presentation in accordance with the rest of the FRS. - The amount of the provisions was discounted when the effect was important within the financial statements, it was considered important when the disbursements were expected to take place after twelve months after the date of the consolidated balance sheet.